MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tointfunction.md

 **Returns**

-If conversion is successful, result will be a integer number.
+If the conversion is successful, the result will be an integer.
-If conversion is not successful, result will be `null`.
+If the conversion isn't successful, the result will be `null`.

 *Note*: Prefer using [int()](./scalar-data-types/int.md) when possible.